 One of the purposes and objectives of TGCC, as specified in the TGCC 2014 Constitution, is to “defend and advance the legal rights and privileges of all divers through appropriate state and federal legislation”.
 The TGCC 2nd Vice President normally handles these issues.
 You as a diver can help by keeping informed on relevant issues and expressing your concerns to the relevant authorities.
 We invite your input on these and other issues.

 Policy for submission of articles:

 Your item should be no more than 2 paragraphs and 300 words or less.
 Please note in your email subject if it is Political or Environmental.
 You should limit the links to just 2 or 3 so that folks might actually visit them.
-Send your discourse to the Web Editor.
+Send your discourse to the Web Master.

 ** Texas Senate House Bill 7 **